ankushjain358/coderjony-statiq-blog/input/blogs/getting-started-with-aws-cdk-using-net.md

 ## Conclusion
-In this post, you learned how easily can you deploy resources programatically using AWS CDK.
+In this post, you learned how easily can you deploy resources programmatically using AWS CDK.
 Please let me know your thoughts and feedback in the comment section below.

 Thank You ❤️